 Social Security Info

 Social Security Disability Claims

 Social Security Disability Resource Site

 Hope These Websites Help You

 My husband went through this several years ago.
 We couldn't afford an attorney either but after we did some searching we found a good attorney who would work on a contingency basis.
-We found one who used to work for the Social Security Dept. and he was very knowledgeable.
-He told us that almost everyone is turned down who doesn't have an attorney.
-Good luck!

 I am going thru this right now and when I got turned down the first time I called a lawyer who does this and they were too busy but they recommended a lawyer to me and she takes care of everything for me.
 I dont get charged till I get paid or if I get paid, and she gets a part of the back pay.